• Skip to main content

 • Change up the grains: quinoa, buckwheat, farro and barley would also work great.

-• Switch up the vegetables: roast sweet potatoes, white potatoes or carrots in place of the red pepper.
+• Switch up the vegetables: roast sweet potatoes, white potatoes (these lemony roasted potatoes would be great) or carrots in place of the red pepper.
 You can also add any wilted leafy greens (such as spinach, collard green or kale), add roasted spicy poblano peppers or top with zesty Mexican pickled onions.

 • Use a different sauce: it goes without saying that you need a sauce or dressing to make all the ingredients come together.
 I love how the chipotle mayo blends with the Mexican-inspired ingredients in this bowl.
-But, if you are not into smoky flavors, then try a white queso, creamy pesto sauce, vegan avocado crema, buffalo sauce.
-If in the summer, you could top your bowl with a fresh peach salsa, pineapple pico de gallo or an avocado green goddess dressing.
+But, if you are not into smoky flavors, then try a vegan white queso, vegan rotel dip, creamy pesto sauce, vegan avocado crema, vegan buffalo sauce.
+If in the summer, you could top your bowl with a fresh spicy peach salsa, pineapple pico de gallo or an avocado green goddess dressing.
 Or simply use your favorite dressing!

-In any cases, pair your Mexican bowl with this delicious Horchata!
+In any cases, pair your Mexican bowl with this delicious dairy-free Horchata!

 There is a white bowl containing a Mexican buddha bowl made with brown rice, red onion, black bean, corn, roasted red pepper, diced avocado, cilantro, lime wedges and a homemade vegan chipotle mayo.
 Surrounding the buddha bowl, there is more chipotle mayo, red onion, avocado and lime wedges.
 You can also see a spoon putting some of the mayo on top of the buddha bowl.